n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 helm upgrade my-test-app test-app --namespace=test --set deployment.tag=1.8.1
 ```

-12. To make our chart more generic, let's replace all refs to test in the name of the object with a Helm value expression and value.
-Additionally set a Helm value for the namespace.
+12. To make our chart more generic, let's replace all hardoded refs to object names with a Helm value expression and value.
 Eg for test-cm.yaml we can edit as below:

 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: {{ .Values.name }}-cm
+  name: {{ .Values.name }}
-  namespace: {{ .Values.namespace }}
 data:
   name: "test"
   ```